mezzio/mezzio/doc/book/features/application.md

 ### Piping

-Because zend-expressive builds on [zend-stratigility](https://github.com/zendframework/zend-stratigility), and, more specifically, its `MiddlewarePipe` definition, you can also pipe (queue) middleware to the application.
+Because mezzio builds on [laminas-stratigility](https://github.com/laminas/laminas-stratigility), and, more specifically, its `MiddlewarePipe` definition, you can also pipe (queue) middleware to the application.
 This is useful for adding middleware that should execute on each request, defining error handlers, and/or segregating